dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ## Conflict detection in EF Core

 EF Core throws a <xref:Microsoft.EntityFrameworkCore.DbUpdateConcurrencyException> when a conflict is detected.
-The data model has to be configured to enable conflict detection.
+The data model must be configured to enable conflict detection.
 Options for enabling conflict detection include the following:

 * In the model, include a tracking column that can be used to determine when a row has been changed:

   * When using SQL Server database, the recommended data type of the tracking column is [`rowversion`](/sql/t-sql/data-types/rowversion-transact-sql).
 The `rowversion` value is a sequential number that's automatically incremented each time the row is updated.
 In an `Update` or `Delete` command, the `Where` clause includes the [original value](xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.OriginalValue) of the `rowversion`.
 If the row being updated has been changed by another user, the value in the `rowversion` column is different than the original value.
 In that case, the `Update` or `Delete` statement can't find the row to update because of the `Where` clause.
 EF Core throws a <xref:Microsoft.EntityFrameworkCore.DbUpdateConcurrencyException> when no rows are affected by an `Update` or `Delete` command.
 This approach is used in the SQL Sever version of this this tutorial.

-  * When using other database providers, such as SQLlite, add a unique type to the model as a concurrency token.
-Set the concurrency token to the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.OriginalValue> on updates.
+  * When using Non-SQL Server database providers, such as SQLite, add a unique property to the entity type to serve as the concurrency token:
+    * Set the concurrency token to the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.OriginalValue> on updates.
 This approach is used in the SQLite version of this tutorial.
+    * Create a trigger to update the value whenever an entity is updated.
+This approach is similar to the `rowversion` approached used for SQL Server.
+For more information, see [SQLite and EF Core Concurrency Tokens](https://www.bricelam.net/2020/08/07/sqlite-and-efcore-concurrency-tokens.html).

 * Configure EF Core to include the original values of columns configured as [concurrency tokens](/ef/core/modeling/concurrency).
 This approach is generally not recommended.